TUDSaT/OBC_Hardware/README.md

-# TUDSaT On-Board Computer Hardware
+# TUDSaT Onboard Computer Hardware

-This repository contains the Hardware for the On-Board Computer of our CubeSat.
+This repository contains the Hardware for the Onboard Computer of our CubeSat.

 ## License